GazaliAhmad/GazaliAhmad/README.md

 ### Hi there 👋

-I'm a software engineer.
+I'm a MuleSoft Developer.

+<!--
 🌱 _Something new is coming_

-<!--
 **GazaliAhmad/GazaliAhmad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.